Corey Feldman: 1980–1989: Early years and breakthrough

-Career as an adult
+1990–2006: Career fluctuations

 After a public battle with drugs (which began shortly after filming concluded for The 'Burbs in 1989), Feldman fought to re-establish his life and career by working with youths, starring in several lesser-known films, and branching out with an album titled Love Left.
 He returned to the big screen with Teenage Mutant Ninja Turtles III, once again providing the voice of Donatello, and starred in the Richard Donner/Robert Zemeckis/Joel Silver film Tales From The Crypt Presents: Bordello of Blood opposite Dennis Miller and Angie Everhart.

 In 1995, Feldman starred with Haim in their last mainstream film together, Dream a Little Dream 2.
-In the late 1990s, Feldman starred in the CBS series Dweebs and then released his second album, Still Searching for Soul, with his band, Corey Feldman's Truth Movement.
+In the late 1990s, Feldman starred in the CBS series Dweebs.
 In 1996, Feldman appeared alongside his former Stand By Me co-star Jerry O'Connell in "Electric Twister Acid Test", an episode of the Fox Network series Sliders.
 In 1999, he appeared as Officer Corey Feldman in the music video for the New Found Glory single "Hit or Miss".
 In the same year, he made an appearance in the television series The Crow: Stairway to Heaven.

-In 2002, Feldman released a solo album, Former Child Actor, and promoted it with a second US tour.
 In 2003, he appeared in the celebrity-driven reality series The Surreal Life on The WB.
 He also made a cameo appearance in the film Dickie Roberts: Former Child Star starring David Spade.
-He appeared in the music video for the Moby single "We Are All Made of Stars".
 He appeared in the theatrical release My Date with Drew and was the voice of "Sprx-77" in the Toon Disney/ABC Family series Super Robot Monkey Team Hyperforce Go!.

-In 2007, Feldman and Haim began a reality television series titled The Two Coreys on the A&E Network.
-In January 2008, they started production on the second series of The Two Coreys.
-He was also executive producer for both seasons.

-In 2010, Feldman made an appearance in the music video for the single "1983" by Neon Trees.
-In 2011, he also appeared in the music video for the Katy Perry single "Last Friday Night".
+In 2005, Feldman starred as Michael Douglas in the off-Broadway play Fatal Attraction: A Greek Tragedy, a parody of the 1987 film Fatal Attraction.